ahusseinali/udacity-feed-testing/README.md

 ## Install and Run
 1. Clone the repository to your local machine.
-2. Open _index.html_ on Google Chrome.
+2. Open _index.html_ in Google Chrome.

 ## Tests Validation
 1. When the page loads, you will find the tests at the bottom of the page.